Boz Scaggs’ ‘Silk Degrees’: Game-Changer

 Scaggs has gone on to produce brilliant music right through his 2018 album Out Of the Blues.
 Still, Silk Degrees remains his Everest, with all the elements of his art blending in exceptional ways.
 Looking back at the recording of the album with journalist Ben Fong- Torres, he said that while listening to the playbacks in 1975 he had the sense that something special had happened.
 Having gone his entire solo career without a manager, he sought out and signed with heavy hitter Irving Azoff, who could also tell Silk Degrees was likely to be a game-changer.
 It sure was.

-Watch the official video for “Lido Shuffle”
+Watch a rehearsal video for “Lido Shuffle”

 Mark Leviton